mutheeEverlyn/unified-frontend/README.md

   -i used bcrypt for password encryption and jwt for tokenization

-  -for the backend i used drizzle,hono and postgresql for my database
+  -for the backend i used drizzle,hono and postgresql for my database.